soundasleep/stormcloak.games/_posts/2023-06-05-new-data-model.md

    generic as possible
 7. `synchronized` is expensive, can you write your code in a way that doesn't need it?
-8. it's better to write your Java methods and classes with reallyLongNamesThatAccuratelyDescribeWhatTheyDo() than shortButVague(). once compiled by the VM, they're essentially anonymous integers anyway.
+8. it's better to write your Java methods and classes with reallyLongNamesThatAccuratelyDescribeWhatTheyDo() than shortButVague(). once compiled by the VM, they're essentially anonymous integers anyway
+9. I've still got a _lot_ to learn about optimising and building good Java software

 (Note: Some of these only apply to Java and the HotSpot VM as at JDK 17.)